Get Started

 - Changes in sleeping habits

-These symptoms are constant for the 2 weeks or so, and cannot be easily changed, even if they are seemingly contradictory to a person’s circumstances.
-MDEs recur periodically in people diagnosed with major depression, and less frequently for those with high-functioning depression.
+These symptoms must be nearly constant throughout the two weeks and cannot be easily mitigated by the individual, even if they seemingly contradict their current circumstances.
+Major depressive episodes recur periodically in people diagnosed with MDD and less frequently among those with high-functioning depression.

-- Drop out of activities they usually participate in and enjoy
+- Avoidance of activities they usually participate in and enjoy

-- Drop in their level of self-care and personal hygiene, and
+- A drop in self-care and personal hygiene

-It is important for someone to take the following steps to cope with a MDE, even if they feel like nothing will work.
-These steps can limit the severity of the symptoms, and can even reduce the MDE’s duration:
+To cope with a major depressive episode, consider the following strategies, even if you feel like nothing will work.
+These treatment approaches can reduce the severity of symptoms and can even shorten the duration of the episode:

-- Therapy Sessions: Just like a car, sometimes people need tune-ups.
-When there are signs of worsening depression, it is important to talk to a professional.
+- Therapy sessions: Like a car, people sometimes need tune-ups.
+When experiencing signs of worsening depression, it is important to talk to a professional.

-- Social Support: During an episode of major depression, reaching out may be the last thing a person wants to do, but it does help significantly.
+- Social support: During an episode of major depression, reaching out may be the last thing a person wants to do, but it can help significantly.
+Connect with family and friends or seek a peer support group.

-- Self-care: Extra attention to self-care is so important as soon as a MDE begins.
-This may include attending therapy or support groups, avoiding alcohol, practicing meditation or yoga, actively challenging negative thoughts, or simply doing activities that are relaxing or enjoyable.
+- Self-care: Extra attention to self-care is important whenever a depressive episode begins.
+Self-care includes attending therapy or support groups, practicing meditation or yoga, actively challenging negative thoughts, and simply doing activities that are relaxing or enjoyable.

-- Go Outside: Sunlight and being outside in nature are proven mood boosters.
-While this won’t cure depression, it can certainly help a little.
+- Outside activities: Sunlight and being in nature are proven mood boosters.
+While they can’t cure depression, they can certainly help.

 Author: Modern Recovery Editorial Team